TAUSBV/dqf-api/v3/README.md

 **Note:** Whenever the _time_ parameter is >0, _editedSegment_ content is expected.

+DQF offers you the possibility to map index numbers between your tool and DQF.
+For this you will need to use the _clientId_ parameter.
+For more information on this feature, see the section [Mapping](#mapping).

 <a name="fields"/>
 ### Parameters and Constraints
 In all requests that include target segment content both as individual segments or in batch, you will need to provide additional parameters that will be used as segment metadata for reporting purposes.
 These are: